-The home’s design and construction is not only eco-conscious but it also creates a healthy environment, art of which is achieved with the use of the mnmMOD prefabricated panels.
-Even without the obvious environmental benefits, this home is exceptionally appealing for its open plan, plentiful natural light and perfectly designed cross ventilation.
+The home’s design and construction is not only eco-conscious but it also creates a healthy environment, art of which is achieved with the use of the mnmMOD panes.
+Even without the obvious environmental benefits, this home is exceptionally appealing for its open plan, plentiful light and perfectly designed cross ventilation.

 Single Family House Hoffstad

-Overlooking the fjords, this uniquely designed home had to be able to stand up to the harsh winds and rains.
-This is because it sits overlooking the fjords of Norway’s Vesterøya peninsula where it is located.
+This uniquely designed home had to be able to stand up to harsh winds and rains.
+This is because it sits overlooking the fjords of Norway’s Vesterøya peninsula.
 Architect Knut Hjeltnes turned to fiber concrete cladding to cover the home in a stylish, affordable and very durable way.

-The house, on a steep site that had been considered unbuildable, sits on a base concrete that was cast on site, while the upper part is a massive prefabricated wood construction, completely clad in fiber cement sheets.
+The house is on a steep site that was considered rebuildable.
+It sits on a concrete base that was cast on-site.
+Meanwhile, the upper part is a massive prefabricated wood construction, completely clad in fiber cement sheets.

-While precast concrete sheets are a great building material, there are locations where it’s too costly or difficult to ship them.
-Studio RMA’s modular concrete homes take cost-efficiency and climate concerns to another level by using a slightly different method: The modular sections arrive at the site made from structural foam with attached wire mesh.
+While precast concrete sheets are great, there are locations where it’s too costly or difficult to ship them.
+Studio RMA’s modular concrete homes take cost-efficiency and climate concerns to another level by using a slightly different method.
+The modular sections arrive at the site made from structural foam with attached wire mesh.
 Once installed in place, the foam is sprayed with a layer of concrete.

 The thought of a stone house might evoke a mental picture of an organic, earthy looking structure, but it is also great for more modern designs, like this one by Be Architecture.
 Located on Canterbury Road in Toorak Australia, the exterior of the home is clad in rough lava stone that draws attention to the structure and upward to the top floor.
 The stone cladding is also carried through into the main parts of the open-plan living space and the courtyard that figure prominently in the design.

-The stone cladding is distinctive, but the lava stone is also formed by a similar process the bluestone that can be found in the streets of Melbourne.
+The stone cladding is distinctive, but the lava stone is also formed by a similar process as the bluestone that can be found in the streets of Melbourne.
 This means that while it is eye-catching, it does not feel out of sync with the area.
-Stone is also an ideal counterpoint to large panes of glass, which also define the look of the home.
+Stone is also an ideal counterpoint to large panes of glass.

 Rural house with stone cladding

 This vacation house in Aldeia de João Pires, Portugal uses stone which has always been a popular building material as.
-Renovated from an ancient community oven that the family had owned for decades, it is now a single bedroom vacation house with spaces for family gatherings.
+Renovated from an ancient community oven that the family had owned for decades, it is now a single bedroom vacation house.

 Architects HBG Arquitectos created a home fit for both the cold winters and intensely hot summers.
 The stone exterior blends with the town and surroundings while it contrasts with the cozy, contemporary interior.
-The dichotomy of the light and bright interior with the heavy stone structure shows how versatile this material can be.
-(Photographs: Ricardo Oliveira Alves_.
+The light and bright interior within the heavy stone structure shows how versatile this material can be.
+(Photographs: Ricardo Oliveira Alves_.)

 Used shipping containers

-The tiny home movement has resulted in a surge of interest in shipping containers as one of the cheap homes to build.
+The tiny home movement created a surge of interest in shipping containers as one of the cheap homes to build.
 Of course, using shipping containers as a cheap building material doesn’t mean you need to have a tiny house.
-These units can be combined to create a larger structure for a roomier home you can use multiple containers.
+To create a larger structure for a roomier home you can use multiple containers.

-While used shipping containers are one of the more environmentally friendly ways how to build a cheap house, there are things to keep in mind if you choose to use them for home building.
-Because they have been on long sea voyages, rust, dents and other damage can be a concern, which is why people often opt for “one-trip” containers.
+Used shipping containers are one of the more environmentally friendly ways how to build a cheap house.
+Still, there are things to keep in mind if you choose to use them for home building.
+Because they have been on long sea voyages, rust, dents and other damage can be a concern.
+This is is why people often opt for “one-trip” containers.

 Although they are slightly more expensive, they are generally in much better condition.
-Shipping container homes still need insulation and will have costs associated with shipping them to your home building site.
-Regardless, with the proper research and planning, used shipping containers can be a very desirable cheap building material for your new home.
+Shipping container homes still need insulation.
+Also, they have costs associated with shipping them to your home building site.
+Regardless, with good planning, used shipping containers can be a very desirable cheap building material.

 Tiny Shipping Container Home

-Typically, you see shipping containers used to construct tiny houses but these prefab volumes can also be used to create larger, more traditional style homes too.
+Typically, you see shipping containers used for smaller houses.
+However, you can use these prefab volumes to create larger, more traditional-style homes too.
 MB Architecture created such a house in Amagansett, New York.
-The Long Island home encompasses 1800 square feet and is arranged to surround an existing tree on the property, making it a central feature.
+The Long Island home encompasses 1800 square feet and surrounds an existing tree on the property.

-Reclaimed timber is not only one of the most common cheap building materials, but it is also one of the trendiest.
-Whether it’s shiplap or rough-hewn timber, this type of timber can be an extremely stylish choice for building a new home.
-According to YR Architecture, Old timbers are usually more durable and dried out, which means they are less likely to warp or split.
+Reclaimed timber is not only one of the most common cheap building materials, but also one of the trendiest.
+Whether it’s shiplap or rough-hewn timber, this type of timber can be stylish choice for building a new home.
+According to YR Architecture, Old timbers are usually more durable and dried out.
+In turn, this means they are less likely to warp or split.

-In addition to increased visual appeal, environmental benefits are also one of the reasons to use reclaimed timbers.
-Each piece is unique and will likely have an irregular shape – which can also be a challenge in sourcing materials and in construction.
-While you can achieve a cost savings on materials, know that there can be a greater up-front time investment in locating and using reclaimed timber.
+In addition to increased visual appeal, environmental friendliness is also one of the reasons to use reclaimed timbers.
+Each piece is unique and will likely have an irregular shape.
+Of course, this can also be a challenge in sourcing materials and in construction.

 Modern timber home